NYPD suspect ambushes Bronx in court - Go Tech Daily

 RELATED: Who is the NYPD suspect who shoots Robert Williams?

-Two videos of security cameras posted on social networks captured the shooting inside the 41st arrondissement, which injured an arm.
+Two videos of security cameras published on social networks captured the shooting inside the 41st arrondissement, which injured the arm of Lieutenant Jose Gautreaux.

 One of the videos shows Williams apparently shooting at the police before running out of bullets, lying down and throwing his gun on the ground.